juanedcabrera/calientes/README.md

 - Implement cool charts/data visualizations through Javascript/HTML/CSS

-- Make a open source API that other websites could ping for information
+- Make an open source API that other websites could ping for information

 - Integrate a social media share button so people could share the pages with their friends